 3. House of Opium Museum

-Not far from the Golden Triangle, you will see The House of Opium is everything you ever wanted to know about opium but never dared ask.
+Not far from the Golden Triangle, you will see The House of Opium.
+You’ll get to know everything you ever wanted to know about opium that you never dared ask.
 The exhibit displays tools used to plant, harvest and trade opium, including pipes, scales, weights, knives, and scrapers.
 There are also lovely poppy flowers on display, the source of opium production.
-However nowadays, no opium is grown.
+Perhaps to your disappointment, no opium is actually being grown here nowadays.

 2. Center of Chiang Rai